hxsan-k/python/exercises/rpg-character/README.md

    - The sum of all stats must equal 7 → otherwise return `"The character should start with 7 points"`.

 4. **Format Character Output ✨**
-   - If all inputs are valid, return a string with four lines:
+   - If all inputs are valid, a string is returned with four lines:
      1. The first line shows the character name.
      2. Lines 2–4 show each stat (`STR`, `INT`, `CHA`) followed by a number of full dots (`●`) equal to the stat value, and empty dots (`○`) to make a total of 10.